giosg/id-integration-demo/README.md

 ```

 #### Start
 This event can be used as an impression indicator.
-It let's you know when a certain interaction is show to the user.
+It let's you know when a certain interaction is shown to the user.

 Even though the `window.onGiosgInteractionEvent` should still return a Promise for this, the code won't wait for the promise to resolve.
 This is done deliberatly to ensure it doesn't affect the user experience.